-Spring is almost here and many people are thinking about what to plant in their garden.
+Spring is here and many people are thinking about what to plant in their garden.
 Cats often like plants as well, so an indoor cat garden can be a source of enjoyment for them.

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.